In this article, we show you How To FI:

 Things to Consider First

 Before you learn the necessary equations to calculate your FI number, you must consider all possible future scenarios.

 Consider how much cushion you’d like to have in unforeseen emergencies.

 Even with good insurance, unplanned medical expenses can derail your journey to FI.

-When learning how to FI, you must also consider how long you plan to live off your savings.
-It is better to assume that you will live for a very long time and plan accordingly than vice versa.
+When learning “How To FI”, you must also consider how long you plan to live off your savings.
+It is better to assume you will live for a long time and plan accordingly than vice versa.

 You should also ask yourself if you want to spend all your money by the time of your passing or if you want to leave a legacy for your descendants.

 Learn more about building generational wealth.

 Before calculating your FI number, you must first calculate your yearly expenses.
 Looking back on old budgets is an excellent tool for this.

 Tracking your expenses is easier than you think.
 I use Personal Capital to help track my expenses.

 It’s been an invaluable tool on my journey to financial independence.

 However, remember that you are also calculating for any unforeseen future expenditures.

 The first step is to list any current and future monthly expenses.
 Be sure to include every expense ranging from car payments to grocery budgets.

 Consider future investments which may not perform as well as you once believed.

-If you do not already have a detailed budget plan, now would be the time to start one.
+If you do not have a detailed budget plan, now is the time to start one.

 Keep in mind the differences between fixed expenses and variable expenses.
 Variable costs might change depending on your financial security, including money spent on food and vacations.

 Fixed expenses are mortgages, which will probably stay the same unless you move.

 Remember that expenses will change as you get older.
 Therefore your FI number will likely change.

 When you have reached FI, will you still wish to spend the same money as you do now?